alpha-bytes/zs50-content/lectures/week5.md

 Let's review what we've covered so far:
 - every URL on the web represents a resource
 - those resources are of some specific data type
-- many APIs today utilize the JSON data type to represent resources
+- most APIs today utilize the JSON data format to structure request and response bodies

 Okay, so let's start transforming these concepts into concrete examples.
 As we saw in CS50, when you make a request to a website you can use Chrome's [Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) to view the network activity corresponding to your request.
 So, when you go to https://login.salesforce.com you should see something like the following as the first "network" entry: